CGIGroup/polymer-codelab/README.md

 See if you have Nodejs installed already: `npm --version`.
 If not, you can install it from here: [Nodejs install](https://nodejs.org/en/).

-You may have to restart your command prompt for the global installs to tale effect.
+You may have to restart your command prompt for the global installs to take effect.

 #### Bower